aiven/devportal/docs/platform/howto/use-billing-groups.rst

 #.
 On the **Projects** tab, confirm that no projects are assigned to this billing group.
 If there are projects listed, move them to a different billing group.

 #.
-Click the three dots next to the current accumulated montly bill amount.
+Click the three dots next to the current accumulated monthly bill amount.

 #.
 Select **Delete** and **Confirm**.